 Timbuk 2 bags was founded in 1989 by a bike messenger who taught himself to sew custom made classic messenger bags.
 From there the rest is history, today they make premium backpacks for work, travel and the weekend in laptop backpacks, carry on backpacks, briefcases, messenger bags, and totes for 9 – to – 5s or side hustles.

-All carry on bags is designed to give you maximum flexibility for your daily adventures.
+All carry on bags are designed to give you maximum flexibility for your daily adventures.
 Hoof it or bike it, carry it all and look good doing it is Timbuk 2’s motto.
 Timbuk 2 offers a lifetime warranty on all bags.

 Our Top Recommended Timbuk 2 Carry On Backpacks:

-Tortuga is a great brand that produces backpacks specifically designed as carry on bags and made to measure to certain airline rules and requirements.
+Tortuga is a great brand that produces backpacks specifically designed as a carry on bag and made to measure to certain airline rules and requirements.
 Their sleek designs are stylish, and also offer a great level of protection and plenty of different pockets and compartments to keep all your clothing and gear incredibly well organized.

 Check Out The Top Recommended Tortuga Carry On Backpacks Today.